What the Hell Do We Do with Our Emotions?

 If you’ve been following my blog, you may have read my “Secret to Healing Our Emotions” a lighthearted article on a serious topic that, unfortunately, carries a ton of stigma.
 We are often taught to avoid, deflect, and even numb our emotions in self-destructive ways.

-One of the issues we face when it comes to managing our emotions, particularly the difficult ones, is that we approach them with no real insight or knowledge on how to address them.
+One of the issues we face when it comes to managing our emotions, particularly the unpleasant ones, is that we approach them with no real insight or knowledge on how to address them.
 If you think about it, who teaches us about our emotions?
 The sad answer is nobody!
 In fact, we are often invalidated when it comes to our emotions.
-This is not to say we should blame others, because believe me, they weren’t taught either.

 No Blame, Just Understanding

-When we’re children growing up, we are often told things like “Don’t be a cry baby,” “You’re being over emotional,” “I’ll give you something to cry about,” etc. That is when we begin to deny that part of ourselves.
+As children, we are sometimes told things like “Don’t be a cry baby,” “You’re being over emotional,” “I’ll give you something to cry about,” etc. That is when we begin to deny that part of ourselves.
 Early on in my career in my Gestalt training, my instructor would say “we’re being taught to cut off a part of ourselves.”

 When we fail to identify and accept our emotions, it is like we are cutting off our leg or arm.
 There is no getting around it, our emotions are a part of who we are.
 They are a central component of what drives us.
 When I feel joy or love, I behave accordingly.
 When I feel sad, I may decide to stay in bed and hide under the covers all day.